Disney World has an excellent bus system!

 There are three types of bus services that Disney offers:

-- The first is called Disney’s Resort bus and takes guests from their Disney Resort to the theme parks and Disney Springs.
+- The first is the Disney Resort bus system, and these buses take guests from their Disney Resort to the theme parks and Disney Springs.

-- The third bus is called the Disney Cruise Line bus and takes guests to and from Port Canaveral where the Disney Cruise ship docks.
+- The third bus is called the Disney Cruise Line bus and they take guests to and from Port Canaveral where the Disney Cruise ship docks.

 We’ll be covering the Disney Resort bus system here.
 Stay tuned for future articles on the other two bus systems.